-Scores for facilities that reach a 6% margin of error are included in the report card.
+Scores for facilities that reach a 6% margin of error and 95% confidence level are included in the report card.
 This means that enough surveys were completed at the facility to be confident that the facility's score wouldn't change more than 6% if a different set of residents took the survey.
 To see the sampling table, visit Vital Research's Assisted Living Quality of Life Survey Documents page.